aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_03_Boosting_Python.md

 Python has plenty of appeal to the programming community: it's simple, interactive and free.
 But Fortran, C, C++ dominate high-performance programming.
 Why?
 Python is *slow*.
 There are two major reasons for that: **Python is a dynamically typed language** and **Python is an interpreted language**.

 It doesn't make Python *a bad* programming language.
 On the contrary, Python is a great tool for various tasks that do not require running expensive simulations (web-development, scripting).
-Python also dominates the data-science due to availability of such packages as NumPy and SciPy.
+Python also dominates the data-science due to availability of packages such as NumPy, SciPy and versatile machine learning tools (e.g. scikit-learn or TensorFlow).

-As we discussed earlier, NumPy and SciPy integrate optimized and precompiled C code into Python and, therefore, might provide significant speed up.
-Though, there are serious limitations to the optimization that can be done by using NumPy and SciPy.
-We have already encountered situations when it was not possible to avoid running Python loops that easily end up being painfully slow.
+As we discussed earlier, NumPy and SciPy integrate optimized and precompiled C code into Python and, therefore, might provide a significant speed up.
+But we have already encountered situations when it was not possible to avoid running Python loops that easily end up being painfully slow.

-In this notebook we are going to discuss tools designed to provide C-like performance to the Python code: *Cython* and *Numba*.
+In this notebook we are going to discuss tools designed to provide C-like performance to Python code: *Cython* and *Numba*.
 What are they, what are they good for and why people still use C/C++ with much more complicated syntax?

 +++